4 Missouri River states unite to try to limit flooding

 The partnership also encourages states to share data and not work against one another, Hall said.

-“In the big picture, w all want to accomplish the same thing,” Hall said.
+“In the big picture, we all want to accomplish the same thing,” Hall said.

 The Missouri is the longest river in North America, running from western Montana through the Dakotas and touching Nebraska, Iowa and Kansas before cutting across Missouri and entering the Mississippi River at St. Louis.